xykong36/CFA-Notes-2021-Level1/Fixed-Income/Reading-46-Understanding Fixed-income Risk and Return.md

 * credit risk / interest risk 分别影响 本金 和 coupon收益
 * 五个变量 已知四个 求最后一个  N I/Y PV PMT FV
     * Q4: 算
+* putable bonds always have positive convexity
+* yield volatility is downward sloping, then: long-term yields are more stable than short-term yields.
+* Macaulay duration -> number of years necessary to hold the bond so that the losses (or gains) from coupon reinvestment offset the gains (or losses) from market price changes.
+* duration gap is the difference between the Macaulay duration and the investment horizon
+* Modified duration approximates the percentage price change of a bond given a change in its yield-to-maturity.
+* duration gap
+  * positive -> price risk dominates coupon reinvestment risk.
+The investor risk is to higher rates.
+  * zero -> the investor is hedged against interest rate risk
+  * negative -> coupon reinvestment risk dominates market price risk, investor is at risk of lower rates
+* changes in the expected inflation rate influence the benchmark rate
+* 对于option-free, fixed-rate bond来说 real rate duration = inflation duration = liquidity duration